-§ 8.
-R-40 Low Density Residential District.
+§ 8 R-40 Low Density Residential District.

-A. Intent.
-The intent of this District is to promote the development of appropriately zoned land within the Township for single family detached dwellings at a low density and to permit other compatible uses in accord with the spirit of this chapter.

-B. Uses.

-- 1. Principal permitted uses on the land and in the buildings. - a.
-The following principal uses shall be permitted by right: - 1) Single family detached dwellings. - 2) Public playgrounds, woodland, wildlife preserve, natural resource conservation area and parks - 3) Community residences for the developmentally disabled, community shelters for victims of domestic violence, community residences for the terminally ill and community residences for persons with head injuries shall be a permitted use in all residential districts of a municipality, and the requirements therefore shall be the same as for single family dwelling units located within such districts shall be restricted to not more than 15 persons. - 4) Agricultural uses, subject to the bulk provision of Section 8.F., below. - b.
-The following principal uses are permitted conditionally upon a determination by the Planning Board that the use can be provided in a manner that will minimize the impact upon adjacent properties, will be compatible with the surrounding neighborhood, will not unduly burden adjacent areas with increases in traffic, noise, threats to public health and safety, and will conform with such additional standards as provided in §61. - 1) Commercial recreational uses. - 2) A church, synagogue, or similar place of religious worship.
+- A. Intent.
+The intent of this District is to promote the development of appropriately zoned land within the Township for single family detached dwellings at a low density and to permit other compatible uses in accord with the spirit of this chapter. - B. Uses. - 1.
+Principal permitted uses on the land and in the buildings. - a.
+The following principal uses shall be permitted by right1: - 1) Single family detached dwellings. - 2) Public playgrounds, woodland, wildlife preserve, natural resource conservation area and parks - Community residences for the developmentally disabled, community shelters for victims of domestic violence, community residences for the terminally ill and community residences for persons with head injuries shall be a permitted use in all residential districts of a municipality, and the requirements therefore shall be the same as for single family dwelling units located within such districts shall be restricted to not more than 15 persons. - 4) Agricultural uses, subject to the bulk provision of §8.F, below. - b.
+The following principal uses are permitted conditionally upon a determination by the Planning Board that the use can be provided in a manner that will minimize the impact upon adjacent properties, will be compatible with the surrounding neighborhood, will not unduly burden adjacent areas with increases in traffic, noise, threats to public health and safety, and will conform with such additional standards as provided in §61. - 1) Commercial recreational uses.

-&lt;sup>1 - §8.B.1.a.5 repealed by Ord.
+1 - §8.B.1.a.5 repealed by Ord.
 O.17.08, 10/6/08.